buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Preferred Weapon**: Whip
 - **Rule**: Do not give up the chance to humiliate

-While **Efrem** is the patron of wild nature, Shayalia embodies human devotion and love for nature.
+>>> **Efrem and Shayalia**: While **Efrem** is the patron of wild nature, Shayalia embodies human devotion and love for nature.
 The first oversees untouched nature from above, the second descends and becomes one with it, building magnificent gardens.

 **Sumkjr** and **Shayalia** are complementary in handling the elusive moods of creatures.
 They act as direct expressions of the Patrons of Genesis.